-This will allow you to get a much closer look of the marine wildlife, and you’ll explore reefs and other underwater features up close.
+This will allow you to get a much closer look at the marine wildlife, and you’ll be able to see reefs and other underwater features up close.

 To maximize your time underwater, you can train your breath holding capacity, as well as your swimming efficiency.

 Read the Full Skin and Breath-hold Free Diving Guide